Rooted in Compassion

 From humble beginnings to four decades of compassionate care.

-Our History
+Our Story

-Our Founder
+Meet Our Founder

-Caring in the Margins tells the story of CTI’s journey—from a small interfaith nonprofit in the 1980s to a trusted community partner embedded in San Francisco’s most underserved neighborhoods.
+Caring in the Margins tells the story of CTI’s journey, from a small interfaith nonprofit in the 1980s to a trusted community partner embedded in San Francisco’s most underserved neighborhoods.

 Through stories and photographs, the book captures CTI’s mission: to bring healing touch to those pushed to the edges of society and to affirm dignity where it is most often denied.